Tyrrrz/LightBulb/ReadMe.md

 ## Download

-> ⚠️ Note that LightBulb only works on Windows 7 and higher.
+> ⚠️ LightBulb only works on Windows 7 and higher.
 Other operating systems are not supported.

 - 🟢 [**Stable release**](https://github.com/Tyrrrz/LightBulb/releases)